JanSchwegler/di-CO_128/README.md

 Ultimately, she encourages reflection on what is lost and what might be reimagined if we allowed the uncontrollable, emotional, and bodily dimensions of love back into our digital lives.

-# 4. Group Project
+# 5. Group Project

-## 4.1.
+## 5.1.
 Concept

-### 4.1.1.
+### 5.1.1.
 Exhaustion
 As a class, we explored the topic of exhaustion—its content and what aspects interested us most.
-Based on a shared interest in recovery, sleep, and rest, Lucas, Cat, Nika, and I formed a group.
+Based on a shared interest in recovery, sleep, and rest, Lucas, Katerina, Nika, and I formed a group.

-### 4.1.2.
+### 5.1.2.
 Early Ideas
 In our group of four, we each considered different ideas and aspects.
 We knew we would need to split up, so we discussed our interests in more detail.
-Two groups formed: Lucas and Cat, and Nika and me.
-While Lucas and Cat were more interested in the state of lying down, rest, and sleep, Nika and I focused on working together and caring for an entity, perhaps with an element of play.
+Two groups formed: Lucas and Katerina, and Nika and me.
+While Lucas and Katerina were more interested in the state of lying down, rest, and sleep, Nika and I focused on working together and caring for an entity, perhaps with an element of play.

 We then developed our concept around the narrative of working together to resist exhaustion.
 As a working claim, we called it "Together resisting exhaustion."
 We wanted an installation that would bring strangers together to work toward a shared goal.
 When visiting, it should be clear that one person alone cannot achieve the goal, or at least it would be very difficult.
 This should encourage people to ask for help and come together.